Your Mental Health

 - Try to go outdoors when you can.

-- Disconnect from technology and social media if it makes you feel negative.
+- Disconnect from technology and social media if those activities make you feel negative.

 Any time you become stressed or overwhelmed, stop and take a deep breath.
 Say a positive message out loud and pair it with a relaxation technique.
 Repeat this as many times as it takes to improve your mood.
 Remember, you are in control of your mind and thoughts.